Data vs classifiers, who wins?: Materials and methods

 \begin{itemize} \item At first, the parameters of each item are calculated only with the answers of each individual.
 Initial respondent capability values can be the number of correct answers obtained.
 For classifiers, this study used the accuracy obtained as the initial ability.

-\item Once obtained the items parameters, the ability of individuals can be estimated.
-For both item parameters and respondent capacity, simple estimation techniques can be used, such as maximum likelihood estimation \citep{martinez2016making}. \end{itemize}
+\item Once obtained the item parameters, the ability of individuals can be estimated.
+For both item parameters and respondent ability, simple estimation techniques can be used, such as maximum likelihood estimation \cite{martinez2016making}. \end{itemize}